Skysurfing: History

 Pioneers, included the late Patrick de Gayardon, Eric Fradet & Phillipe Vallaud.
 Mike Frost, Sean MacCormick and Kebe remain prominent in the sport, each with between 25 - 30 years experience, providing industry seminars and coaching programmes, ensuring the next generation of skysurfers can access the discipline and progress safely along with commercial exposure through the sport.

 In 1991, after performing standing on a surfboard for a skysurfing advertisement of Coca-Cola, Ray Palmer became the first Australian skysurfer.

 The sport of skysurfing coincided with other new-age disciplines in skydiving freestyle freeflying.
 It reached its peak in popularity during the mid to late 1990s.
 Skysurfers were featured in prime time television commercials for major brands like Pepsi, AT&T & Sony PlayStation and continue to this day with Red Bull.
 The combination of brand association, television coverage and competition promoted the sport of skydiving in a positive manner while producing exciting content for brands to be associated with.
 A number of movie studios included skysurfing in action sequences such as Silver Surfer & XXX (2002) film.
 Ralph Lauren created a fragrance brand Extreme Polo Sport based on imagery of skysurfing.

 Competitive team skysurfing was prominent during the late 1990s with most notable being ESPN X Games (1995 to 2000) & FAI World Air Games 1997.

 The hazards associated with skysurfing are mainly due to loss of control inducing flat spins where the head is outside of the center of the spinning body.
 Proper guidance & practice will avoid unnecessary risks involved.
 Safely releasing the board is something that needs to be discussed with an experienced skysurfer.
 The amount of time required to master the expert board is approximately 1000 jumps.

 Skysurf boards are typically custom made by the sky surfer with cooperation from qualified parachute riggers to manufacture the bindings and cut-away systems.
-Commercial board manufacturers during the 1990's included Tom Stanton and Jerry Loftis; both offering boards in different sizes for beginner, intermediate and expert abilities.
+Commercial board manufacturers during the 1990s included Tom Stanton and Jerry Loftis; both offering boards in different sizes for beginner, intermediate and expert abilities.
 SurfFlite has changed ownership a number of times and continues to manufacture boards.

 The skill, experience and time required to master skysurfing led to a decline in the popularity in the skydiving community however this is experiencing a resurgence attributed to coaching, the introduction of Vertical Wind Tunnel and as skydivers seek new challenges.

 A presentation of the History and Future of Skysurfing was made at the British Parachute Association.